Natural Gas Laws and Incentives in South Carolina

 Alternative Fuel Project Grants

-The South Carolina Office of Regulatory Staff-Energy Office (Energy Office) is awarding up to seven alternative fuel demonstration projects.
-Projects may receive grants of up to $5,000.
+The South Carolina Office of Regulatory Staff-Energy Office (Energy Office) awards grants for alternative fuel demonstration projects.
+Projects may receive grants of up to $10,000.
 Eligible applicants include state agencies, local governments, public colleges and universities, K-12 public schools, and non-profit organizations.
 For more information, including how to apply, see the Energy Office’s Loans, Grants & Tax Incentives website.

 Alternative Fuel Vehicle (AFV) Revolving Loan Program for Private Entities

 The South Carolina Business Development Corporation provides low interest loans for a variety of energy efficiency improvements, including AFV conversions and incremental costs, with qualified project payback periods.
-Eligible recipients include business and industries; utilities, non-profit organizations, and government entities may be eligible under special conditions.
-The loan may cover up to 100% of the project costs ranging from $50,000 to $1 million and must be repaid after one and one half times the projected payback period of the loan.
+Eligible recipients include businesses and industries; utilities, and non-profit organizations.
+Government entities may be eligible under special conditions.
+The loan may cover up to 100% of the project costs ranging from $50,000 to $1 million.
+Repayment terms vary.
 For more information, including application deadlines, see the Energy Efficiency Revolving Loan website.
 (Reference South Carolina Code of Laws 48-52-650)

 Alternative Fuel Vehicle (AFV) Revolving Loan Program for Public Entities